Professional Development Fund

 What type of professional development is eligible for reimbursement from the PDF?

 The professional development must be related either to your current position or to career opportunities within state government.
 It can include college courses, professional seminars, continuing education credits, etc.

 A review or preparation courses for a professional licensure or certification exam (e.g., Bar Review or CPA Review courses) which is directly related to your current employment with the state, is eligible for reimbursement, limited to one such course per employee.
 Exam fees are not covered.
 Credits for prior experience or a portfolio review are not eligible.

 What expenses are eligible?

-Eligible expenses are tuition, textbooks and registration, laboratory and online course fees for courses from accredited institutions (http://www.collegedegree.com/states/michigan-colleges), and registration fees for professional seminars.
+Eligible expenses are tuition and textbooks for courses from accredited institutions (http://www.collegedegree.com/states/michigan-colleges), and registration fees for professional seminars.

 What is the relationship between department training or tuition reimbursement funds and these Professional Development Funds?